 Chambers UK states that Lucinda “has devoted her career to life sciences collaboration and licence agreements” and notes that “[o]ne key client said: ‘She is great – she always delivers, the client care is fantastic, and she gives really pragmatic, speedy and good advice.’”

-Lucinda is a UK qualified Solicitor who regularly advises on cross border transactions.
-She has particular experience structuring and documenting global collaborations to reflect market practices and requirements in the U.S. Her expertise also includes the full range of commercial agreements that span the product life-cycle in the life sciences sector including clinical trial agreements, evaluation agreements, manufacturing and supply arrangements, distribution and other marketing agreements, and tenders.
+Lucinda regularly advised clients on cross border transactions.
+She had particular experience structuring and documenting global collaborations to reflect market practices and requirements in the U.S. Her expertise included the full range of commercial agreements that span the product life-cycle in the life sciences sector including clinical trial agreements, evaluation agreements, manufacturing and supply arrangements, distribution and other marketing agreements, and tenders.